19 Fall Science Activities

 With the Designs in Nature: Investigate the Branching Structure of Trees lesson, students use leaf rubbings, drawings, and an activity with parsley to learn about the branching patterns of trees, plants, and leaves.
 What function do branching structures serve?

 Pull out colorful hard-shell candies for the Candy Rainbow activity and learn about the chemistry of diffusion while creating colorful patterns as the candy coatings dissolve.
 See what this family learned when they did this hands-on experiment at home.
-For other candy-based science activities, see Halloween STEM Activities.
+For other candy-based science activities, see 22 Halloween Science Experiments!.

 With the Make a Sunprint Using Objects from Nature! activity, students use special paper and the heat of the sun to make special prints of objects.
 Try making prints of leaves to use in Autumn crafts.